dgryski/go-perfbook/performance.md

 is faster than the O(n) algorithm for all inputs that you're ever likely to deal with.

+This also means you need to know representative input sizes, both for choosing the most appropriate algorithm and for writing good benchmarks.
+10 items?
+1000 items?
+1000000 items?

 This also goes the other way: For example, choosing to use a more complicated data structure to give you O(n) scaling instead of O(n^2), even though the benchmarks for small inputs got slower.
 This also applies to most lock-free